Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 It is by “walking worthily of the Lord”

-that we apply “the whole armor of God,” and in the process recognize that
+that disciples of Jesus apply “the whole armor of God.”
+In the process,

-the source behind the temptations in our daily lives is Satan and his forces.
+they recognize that the source behind the temptations in their lives is Satan

 We “resist the Devil” by performing